holomodular/ServiceBricks/README.md

 ## Quick Notes from the Author

-### Update 5/3/2024
+### Update 5/6/2024

-* Security microservice is almost complete, difficulties moving to new rep structure.
-Should be in by this weekend.
+* Security microservice is now uploaded!
-* I am creating examples, should be in by this weekend.
+* Examples are now uploaded!
 * The new website is currently not working yet but the old one is.
 Check out http://ServiceBrick.com for the time being.
 * Documentation will be on going, I'm looking at templates to use.
 * Start a discussion if you need any help.